 Humble grass seeds may sound like an unlikely source of trouble for dogs — but owners are being warned about their dangers.

-Ian Smith is urging fellow dog owners to be alert to the risks of grass seeds after seeing his cocker spaniel suffer as a result of them.
+Ian Smith is urging fellow dog owners to be alert to the risks of certain types of grass seeds, or grass awns, after seeing his cocker spaniel suffer as a result of them.

 Mable developed a severe limp and painful injuries which were eventually found to be caused by a tiny grain embedded in the top of her paw.